stereobooster/stereobooster.github.io/_posts/2015-10-05-some-exceptions-are-not-errors.md

   - make things clear
 ---

-**TL;DR** If exceptions used for flow control, they should not be treated as errors.
+**TL;DR** If exceptions used for control flow, they should not be treated as errors.

-For example it makes no sense to report exception, which you use for control flow to exception logging service (like Sentry).
+For example it makes no sense to report exceptions (which you use for control flow) to logging service, like Sentry.

 Typical example: